gaetanbrison/gaetanbrison/README.md

 ### Hi there, I'm Gaëtan 👋

-I'm an AI Engineering Manager [@Hi!
-PARIS][hi-paris] - Institut Polytechnique Paris x HEC Paris x INRIA Saclay
+I'm an AI Engineering Manager [@Doctolib][Doctolib]

-- 🚀 Official launch of the Hi!
-PARIS AI [Engineering Team][engineering-team] Feb 2022
 - 🌱 I’m always looking to learn new things
-- 💪 We are hiring ML Engineers
+- 💪 We are hiring Senior ML Engineers
-- 🥅 2024 Goals: Contribute more to Open Source projects with positive impact
+- 🥅 2026 Goals: Contribute more to Open Source projects with positive impact

 ###  🔬 Recent Papers - Summer 2025